Can a Tooth Infection Kill You? Understanding the Serious Risks

 The immune system responds by sending white blood cells to fight off the infection, resulting in swelling and the formation of pus.

-If the infection is not properly treated, the immune response alone cannot stop the bacteria, allowing it to spread further.
+If the infection is not properly treated, the immune response alone cannot stop the bacteria, allowing them to spread further.

 Over time, the infection can affect the surrounding bone, gums, and potentially other organs in the body.